 Hostel life can be hit or miss, but The Cowshed on the Isle of Skye was clean, comfortable and as private as possible in a room with six people.

-The wooden cubby bunks were sturdy (no weird squeaks) and each bed has a light, power point and curtain to close your capsule.
-The Isle of Skye is one of the most scenic parts of Scotland, and the mysterious Fairy Glen is just down the road from the hostel.
+The wooden cubby bunks were sturdy (no weird squeaks) and each bed has a light, power point, and curtain to close your capsule.
+The Isle of Skye is one of the most scenic parts of Scotland, and if you’re following this Isle of Skye itinerary, the mysterious Fairy Glen is just down the road from the hostel.
 Depending on who you ask, the rock formations are either left my other-worldly creatures or tourists.
 Which story do you believe?

 Live your best princess (or prince) life at the Castle of Park